Retirement accounts

 - When a user specifies federal withholding, lives in a state where withholding is required if federal withholding is applied, and attempts to enter a state withholding amount below the state withholding minimum:

 - Invalid state withholding percentage.
 In conditional mandatory withholding states, if federal withholding is requested, the state withholding percentage cannot be less than the state's default rate.
-The following states enforce this rule as of January 1, 2026: Delaware, Iowa, Kansas, Massachusetts, Maine, North Carolina, Nebraska, Oklahoma, Vermont, California.
+The following states enforce this rule as of January 1, 2026: California, Delaware, Iowa, Kansas, Maine, Massachusetts, Nebraska, North Carolina, Oklahoma, Vermont.

 - When a user attempts a withdrawal when entering a negative value for federal and/or state withholding percentage: